Upload Button Icon Add office photos

 How many rounds are there in Wood Group Billing Accountant interview?

 Wood Group interview process usually has 2-3 rounds.
-The most common rounds in the Wood Group interview process are Technical, Resume Shortlist and One-on-one Round.
+The most common rounds in the Wood Group interview process are Technical, Resume Shortlist and Behavioral.

 How to prepare for Wood Group Billing Accountant interview?

 Go through your CV in detail and study all the technologies mentioned in your CV.
 Prepare at least two technologies or languages in depth if you are appearing for a technical interview at Wood Group.
-The most common topics and skills that interviewers at Wood Group expect are Client Billing, Data Warehousing, Forecasting, Oracle and Presentation Skills.
+The most common topics and skills that interviewers at Wood Group expect are Client Billing, Forecasting, Oracle, Reconciliation and Recruitment.

 What are the top questions asked in Wood Group Billing Accountant interview?